Guide: Campaign Communication Template Pack

 The Communication Template Pack: 4 Emails Every Campaign Needs

-Most innovation programs lose participants not because people did not care, but because nobody told them what was happening.
+Most innovation programs lose participants not because people did not care, but because no one told them what happened.
 The launch email goes out.
 Ideas come in.
 Then silence.
 Three weeks later, half the people who submitted have forgotten they did, and the other half have assumed nothing came of it.

 This template pack gives you four ready-to-send emails for every stage of a campaign.
-Copy them, adapt the bracketed sections to your context, and send them on schedule.
+Copy them, adapt the sections in brackets to your context, and send them on schedule.

 Here is the pattern that kills idea programs.
-An organization runs its first campaign.
+An organisation runs its first campaign.
 It goes reasonably well.
-Decent submissions, a few standout ideas.
+Decent submissions, some standout ideas.
 Then nothing is communicated for six weeks.
-When the next campaign launches, participation drops by half.
+When the next campaign launches, participation is cut in half.
 Not because people stopped having ideas.
-Because the silence taught them that submitting was not worth the effort.
+Because the silence taught them it was not worth the effort to submit.

 The four emails below break that pattern.
-The last one, the outcome communication, is the most important one in the whole program.
+The last one, the outcome communication, is the most important email in the entire program.
 Not the launch.
 The outcome.

 Email 1: The Launch Announcement